Introduction

 Area for displaying the current pitch

 With the main switch Pitch you can hide it completely.
-This is helpful if on small devices you want more space for the representation of the partials, for example to intonate hammer felts.
+This is helpful if on small devices you want more space for the representation of the partials, for example to voice hammer felts.

 Disabled pitch display